ScottLogic/blog/_posts/2026-01-30-traversals-rewrites.md

 ### Preview: Effect-Polymorphic Traversals

 In Part 5, we'll explore the Effect Path API in depth.
-The key insight is that the same Focus paths work with different effect types:
+The key takeaway is that the same Focus paths work with different effect types:

 ~~~~ java
 // Same path, different effects